 These courses are offered starting in the fourth semester of the program, and are intended to run in parallel with proposal and dissertation activities.
 Although meeting according to the same schedule as regular courses, issues courses offer fewer credits than regular or publication courses, and therefore have commensurately reduced outside workloads to avoid interfering with the dissertation process.
 Members of the cohort select the topics from a list of proposals made by faculty members and other members of the cohort.
 Students may also elect to facilitate issues courses under the direction of a faculty supervisor, who acts as the instructor of record.
 Depending on the topic being taught, these courses may be any of the following:

-ACG 7939 Special Topics (2 credits)
+ACG 7939 Executive Issues in Accounting (2 credits)

-FIN 7939 Special Topics (2 credits)
+FIN 7939 Executive Issues in Finance (2 credits)

-GEB 7939 Special Topics (2 credits)
+GEB 7939 Executive Issues in Business (2 credits)

-ISM 7939 Special Topics (2 credits)
+ISM 7939 Executive Issues in MIS(2 credits)

-MAN 7939 Special Topics (2 credits)
+MAN 7939Executive Issues in Management (2 credits)

-MAR 7939 Special Topics (2 credits)
+MAR 7939 Executive Issues in Marketing (2 credits)

-QMB 7939 Special Topics (2 credits)
+QMB 7939 Executive Issues in Operations Research and Operations Management (2 credits)

 With the approval of the Executive Doctorate Program Committee, students may be permitted to substitute up to 4 credits of independent study/directed research (e.g., ACG 7906, FIN 7906, GEB 7906, ISM7931, MAN 7905, MAR 7910) for selected issues courses during their final year of the program.